 - (b) 2016 versus 2014.
-When OPG says it has closed the gap, it means that as of 2016 when it makes similar exclusions and adjustments, it had reduced the 213 positions that Goodnight found to be above the benchmark.
-There a few problems with this approach.
+When OPG says it has closed the gap, it means that as of 2016 when it makes similar exclusions and adjustments, it had reduced the 213 positions that Goodnight found to be above the benchmark.346 There a few problems with this approach.
 First, OPG assumes that the benchmark would have remained the same in 2016 as 2014.
 There is no way to know that.
 The comparators may have also reduced staff.
-Second, one of the major exclusions was the DRP program.
-There are significantly more FTEs in 2016 than 2014 working on DRP, and many of those were transferred from other parts of the organization.
-Yet, they have not actually left the company and are still in the revenue requirement, just in another non-benchmarked area. - (c) Staffing is Increasing In the Test Period.
+Second, one of the major exclusions was the DRP program.347 There are significantly more FTEs in 2016 than 2014 working on DRP, and many of those were transferred from other parts of the organization.348 Yet, they have not actually left the company and are still in the revenue requirement, just in another non-benchmarked area. - (c) Staffing is Increasing In the Test Period.
 Even if OPG was at benchmark in 2016, it is likely not in the test year.
-Nuclear operations FTEs are increasing in 2017 from 2016 actuals.
-In fact, they do not return to 2016 levels until 2020.
-This is occurring even with one Darlington unit offline throughout the test year due the refurbishment.
+Nuclear operations FTEs are increasing in 2017 from 2016 actuals.349 In fact, they do not return to 2016 levels until 2020.350 This is occurring even with one Darlington unit offline throughout the test year due the refurbishment. - 7.2.20 As discussed in greater detail in section 7.2, OPG had (and likely still has) the ability to make some significant staffing reductions due to flexibility it negotiated into its last collective agreement with the PWU, but has not utilized to date.
+If OPG had utilized the provisions as it told its shareholder in 2015 it would, the savings would be Not doing so was unreasonable, and the ratepayers should not have to bear this extra cost.
+The Board should reduce OPG's OM&A accordingly.